lumapps-marketplace/lumapps-extension-code-sample/micro-app/micro-app/Plug and play/[Google Calendar] Find meeting time and room/README.md

 ## Inputs / Variables to Set
 None

+## Necessary API Scopes
+- https://www.googleapis.com/auth/calendar - This scope provides full access to the user's Google Calendar, allowing the micro-app to create, read, update, and delete events, including out-of-office events
+- https://www.googleapis.com/auth/admin.directory.resource.calendar - This scope allows access to calendar resources in the Google Workspace directory, enabling the micro-app to properly handle resource calendars and meeting rooms when setting out-of-office responses

 ## Comments on Functioning
 1. **searchuser**: Search for a user in LumApps API
 2. **getuser**: Retrieves user information in LumApps API depending on the provided query